supareno/pgn-parser/README.md

      mvn clean package

+A checkstyle analysis is done at every build to check the code produced.

 ### Assembling PGNParser

 If you want to bundle the source of the PGNParser, you could run the following command: